Citizenship in Action

 The event is sponsored by the NDSU Extension-Center for 4-H Youth Development and the North Dakota 4-H Foundation.

-This program is for any youth, age 13 to 18 who is interested in citizenship and the political process.
+This program is for any youth,enrolled in seventh grade and up who is interested in citizenship and the political process.
 For every ten youth, at least one adult chaperone must accompany; counties may combine to share chaperones.
 Chaperones must register and pay the same fee as youth participants.
 If any parents are planning on attending they will be considered a chaperone and will need to register and have completed the youth protection policy process.

 Lodging and Chaperone Information